chengshunzhang/my_leetcode/301-400/355_Design_Twitter/README.md

 For a valid operation, simply insert the followeeId to userFollows.

 ## unfollow
 First check whether the followerId has any followees and then whether the followeeId is in the followerId's followees' set.
+If so, simply erase it in the set.